The Scenario Nobody Wants to Talk About

 The delivery itself triggers a cascade of system events — new baby registration, recovery room transfer, postpartum ADT messages — all of which can interfere with final strip archiving.
 If the last 30–60 minutes of fetal monitoring data does not cleanly archive to the mother's permanent chart before these events fire, that data can be orphaned or lost entirely.

-In a medical malpractice review, those missing minutes are the first thing plaintiff attorneys look for.
+In a medical malpractice review, those missing minutes are often among the first things scrutinized.
 Their absence from the chart does not prove they were normal.
-It proves they do not exist.
+It shows the record may be incomplete.

 The Numbers Behind the Risk